paluh/purescript-little-selda/README.md

 # purescript-little-selda

 An attempt to port Haskell Selda to Purescript.
-Experimental phase.
+Pre-α stage.

+It seems that I'm able to use wonderful purescript records instead of inductive tuples from original library - please check `test/Integration/Postgresql.purs` for details.

 ## Testing